vstelmakh/url-highlight/README.md

 </details>

 > 💡 **Tip**: If you need custom behavior - extend [HtmlHighlighter](./src/Highlighter/HtmlHighlighter.php) or implement [HighlighterInterface](./src/Highlighter/HighlighterInterface.php).
-> For more details and examples see [Custom highlighter](./docs/highlighter-custom.md).
+> For more details and examples see [🖍️ Custom highlighter](./docs/highlighter-custom.md).

 ### Encoder
 Encoder should be used to handle encoded input properly.
 For example HTML escaped string could contain something